Content-Based Search for Deep Generative Models: Discussion and Limitations

-\myparagraph{Acknowledgment.} We thank George Cazenavette, Gaurav Parmar, and Chonghyuk (Andrew) Song for proofreading the draft.
+\begin{acks} We thank George Cazenavette, Gaurav Parmar, Chonghyuk (Andrew) Song, and Or Patashnik for proofreading the draft.
 We are also grateful to Aaron Hertzmann, Maneesh Agrawala, Stefano Ermon, Chenlin Meng, William Peebles, Richard Zhang, Phillip Isola, Taesung Park, Muyang Li, Kangle Deng, and Ji Lin for helpful comments and discussion.
-The work is partly supported by Adobe Inc., Sony Corporation, and Naver Corporation.
+The work is partly supported by NSF IIS-2239076, Adobe Inc., Sony Corporation, and Naver Corporation. \end{acks}